 As you go through the search process for the right payment solution for your business—whether considering Paya or another provider—it’s always worth looking into other top alternatives and comparing all of your options.
 Therefore, keeping in mind everything we know about the Paya payments platform, here are two alternative solutions that you might consider:

-Plus, all of Square’s product, pricing, and support information is easily accessible on their website—and regardless of the solution you choose, Square doesn’t charge startup, authorization, statement, refund, PCI-compliance, or other fees.
+As a payment service provider, Square provides in-house credit card processing, offers flat-rate pricing, and boasts a free iOS-based POS software.
+Plus, all of Square’s products, pricing, and support information are easily accessible on their website—and regardless of the solution you choose, Square doesn’t charge startup, authorization, statement, refund, PCI-compliance, or other fees.

 On the other hand, if your business does need a dedicated merchant account, you might consider a more traditional merchant service provider as a Paya alternative, like Payment Depot.
-In fact, in many ways Payment Depot is similar to Paya payments.
 Like Paya, Payment Depot is not an actual processor, instead working with First Data and TSYS for merchant accounts and back-end processing.

-Additionally, with Payment Depot, you can choose from a variety of payment processing solutions, including in-person payments with credit card terminals and Clover POS, online payments using the Authorize.Net payment gateway, and keyed-in payments with their virtual terminal.
-With many of the same capabilities, the biggest difference, therefore, between Paya and Payment Depot is pricing.
+Additionally, with Payment Depot, you can choose from a variety of payment processing solutions, including in-person, online, and keyed-in payments.
+The biggest difference between Paya and Payment Depot is pricing.
 Whereas Paya requires you to work with their sales team and provides no pricing information online, Payment Depot is extremely transparent about their costs.

 Payment Depot offers their services on a monthly subscription basis, with subscriptions ranging from $49 to $199 per month, depending on the plan you choose.
 However, all of their plans include a free payment gateway, free reprogramming of any existing equipment you have, as well as wholesale interchange pricing.
-With this pricing model, Payment Depot only charges a small transaction fee plus what is owed to the credit card network, and doesn’t add their own markup onto your per-transaction costs.
-This pricing model, then, is one of the most affordable on the market.
+With this pricing model, Payment Depot only charges a small transaction fee plus what is owed to the credit card network and doesn’t add their own markup onto your per-transaction costs, making this one of the most affordable pricing models on the market.

-With this in mind, considering the limited information available regarding Paya payments, it’s difficult to make a substantial conclusion about the quality of their service.
+Considering the limited information available regarding Paya payments, it isn’t easy to make a definite conclusion about the quality of their service.
 Without detailed information about their capabilities and pricing, you can’t appropriately determine if Paya can fulfill your needs or compare their credit card processing solution to others on the market.
 Therefore, if you want to learn more about Paya to see if it’s right for you, you’ll have to contact their sales team directly.

-Since Paya doesn’t offer the transparency we see with other merchant service providers, it’s important to thoroughly review any agreement or contract that you receive from working with their sales team.
-This being said, if you’d prefer to look into providers with more accessible information and overall transparency before talking to Paya, there are numerous solutions—from Square to Payment Depot and beyond—that you can explore.
+Since Paya doesn’t offer the transparency we see with other merchant service providers, it’s essential to thoroughly review any agreement or contract that you receive from their sales team.
+If you’d prefer to look into providers with more accessible information and overall transparency before talking to Paya, there are numerous solutions—from Square to Payment Depot and beyond—that you can explore.